 British Orienteering host a regional event in the woods.
 For a sport that professes to be “an exciting outdoor adventure that exercises mind and body” – the use of Bramley Fall Woods by British Orienteering is a form of flattery that should encourage other adventurers to check it out.
 It is large enough to have a good explore, but not quite big enough to get lost.

-Our friends over at Run Leeds have shared a running route just short of 7k that takes you on a journey from the woods to the canal bridleway, and bypasses Rodley Nature Reserve – a beautiful wetland habitat the opposite side of the River Aire.
+Our friends over at Leeds Run Routes have shared a 5 km running route that takes you on a journey through the woods, and along the canal bridleway.
 We would recommend only doing this during the day, as the woods and this part of the canal are not lit.

 Walk the Dog